ireaneus/CDI/PersonalStatement.md

 - **Scripture References**:
   - *Psalm 139:7-10* – "Where can I go from Your Spirit?
 Or where can I flee from Your presence?"
   - *Proverbs 16:9* – "The mind of man plans his way, but the Lord directs his steps."

 ---

-### **Salvation**
-I believe that "Salvation is by grace alone, through faith alone, in Christ alone, according to Scripture alone, to the glory of God alone"
-- **Scripture References**:
-  - *Ephesians 2:8-9* – "For by grace you have been saved through faith."
-  - *Titus 3:5* – "He saved us... according to His mercy, by the washing of regeneration."
-  - *Romans 5:1* – "Therefore, having been justified by faith, we have peace with God."

-### **Salvation**
-Salvation is a gift of **God's grace** through faith in **Jesus Christ alone**.
-It is not based on human works but on the redemptive work of Christ.
-Believers are justified by faith and adopted as children of God.
-- **Key Scriptures**: Ephesians 2:8-9; Romans 3:23-24; John 3:16

----